ivan-guerra/programmador.com/content/posts/caesar-cipher.md

 tags: ["c++", "cli-tools"]
 ---

-The Caesar Cipher[^1] (CC) is a classic symmetric key[^2] algorithm dating back to the time of Julius Caesar.
+The [Caesar Cipher][1] (CC) is a classic [symmetric key][2] algorithm dating back to the time of Julius Caesar.
 If you are new to cryptography, the Caesar Cipher is a great first crypto algorithm to learn.
 This post will walk through the details of implementing a CC encrypt/decrypt function.
 You'll then get a look at the internals of a CC code cracker.

 ## Algorithm Description